netauth/docs/src/commands/netauth_entity_unlock.md

-## netauth entity info
+## netauth entity unlock

-Fetch information on an existing entity
+Unlock the entity with the specified ID

 ### Synopsis

-The info command can return information on any entity known to the server.
-The output may be filtered with the --fields option which takes a comma seperated list of field names to display.
+Unlock an entity with the specified ID.
+A locked entity cannot authenticate successfully, even when presenting the correct secret.

+The caller must posess the UNLOCK_ENTITY capability or be a GLOBAL_ROOT operator for this command to succeed.

 ```
-netauth entity info <entity> [flags]
+netauth entity unlock <ID> [flags]
 ```

 ### Options

 ```
-      --fields string   Fields to be displayed
-  -h, --help            help for info
+  -h, --help   help for unlock
 ```

 ### Options inherited from parent commands